-Here are examples of past and current classes we are running, check the latest available dates in our class schedule.
+Here are examples of past and current classes we are running.

 In this class we will be making a series of concentric rings which will be raw edge appliquéd to a background then top stitched.
 A good class for those who think they don’t like appliqué or who would like to try a different method using fusible web and freezer paper.
 The rings will be cut from a selection of fat1/8ths and you can choose a consistent background or mix and match backgrounds from your stash.

 Easy appliquéd circles become a quilt style of your choice – pieced and bordered, sashed or pieced with easy crewel-effect embroidery.
 Can be made any size from a sweet baby quilt, child’s quilt (using novelty fabrics e.g. bug fabric) to something soft or dramatic.
 Endless possibilities.

 This is a set of four lovely applique blocks.
 The 7th March is a whole day class learning the technique and working on Pattern One.
 Three subsequent classes (morning only – £20) can be discussed to suit.
 At each of the three subsequent classes a new pattern will be introduced and it will be an opportunity to iron out any queries and to work on the project.
 These extra three morning classes are optional and if preferred the remaining three patterns can be purchased for £10 each.
 The four blocks make an attractive wallhanging but it may be that you like to make them into cushion or even single framed pictures.

 The ideal quilt for strippers.
 If like me you keep all your leftover binding strips and jelly roll off cuts, here is a great way to use them up.
 You decide how long your braids are going to be so I can’t be specific as to size, but start looking now for wonderful striped fabric to be the sashing strips between the braids for a quick quilt to take on picnics when the weather finally improves.
 There will be several different layouts discussed in the class.
 This is also a good project for a jelly roll.